Steve Ralston

-Steve Ralston (born June 14, 1974) is an American retired soccer player and manager who played as a midfielder.
+Steve Ralston (born June 14, 1974) is an American former soccer player and manager who played as a midfielder.
 He spent most of his playing career in Major League Soccer with the Tampa Bay Mutiny and the New England Revolution, retiring in 2010 as the league's all-time career leader in assists (135), appearances (378), starts (372), and minutes played (33,143).
 He also held the U.S. record for professional appearances (412) in 2010.
+In 2020, Major League Soccer selected Ralston as one of the greatest players in league history.

-He served as assistant manager at several teams, including the Houston Dynamo and San Jose Earthquakes, including a brief stint as the interim head coach at the Earthquakes in 2018.
+Ralston served as assistant manager at several teams, including the Houston Dynamo and San Jose Earthquakes, including a brief stint as the interim head coach at the Earthquakes in 2018.